Thrombocytosis

 Overview

 Platelets are parts of the blood that help form blood clots.
-Thrombocytosis (throm-boe-sie-TOE-sis) is a disorder in which your body produces too many platelets.
+Thrombocytosis (throm-boe-sie-TOE-sis) is a condition in which your body produces too many platelets.

 It's called reactive thrombocytosis or secondary thrombocytosis when the cause is an underlying condition, such as an infection.

-Less commonly, when the high platelet count has no apparent underlying condition as a cause, the disorder is called primary thrombocythemia or essential thrombocythemia.
+Less commonly, when there is no apparent underlying condition as a cause, the high platelet count is called primary thrombocythemia or essential thrombocythemia.
 This is a blood and bone marrow disease.

-A high platelet level may be detected in a routine blood test known as a complete blood count.
-It's important to determine whether it's reactive thrombocytosis or essential thrombocythemia to choose the best treatment options.
+A routine blood test known as a complete blood count can detect a high platelet count.
+It's important to determine whether you have reactive thrombocytosis or essential thrombocythemia to choose the best treatment options.

 Symptoms